General Questions

 How many hours per week will I work?

 Labor Summer interns work 40 hours per week.
-Interns are not permitted to work over 40 hours per week.
+Interns are not permitted to exceed this.
+Interns should expect to work some evenings and weekends within those 40 hours.

 I have to take a summer school class.
 Can I still do the internship?